Skip to content

 Ali a dom. – Ali is at home.

-da es Ali. – He is Ali.
+da e Ali. – He is Ali.

-Ali es rike. – Ali is rich.
+Ali e rike. – Ali is rich.

-The linking verb is used when it is necessary in order to convey the desired meaning.
+The copula verb is used when it is necessary in order to convey the desired meaning.
 For example, modal verbs, like vol 'to want', always need it as the main verb because the sentences would have a different meaning without it.

 Compare with: